Charles Dormer, 9th Baron Dormer of Wyng1

 George Talbot Rice, 3rd Baron Dynevor of Dynevor was born on 8 October 1765.1 He was the son of Rt.
 Hon.
 George Rice and Cecil de Cardonnel, Baroness Dynevor of Dynevor.
 He married Hon.
 Frances Townshend, daughter of Thomas Townshend, 1st Viscount Sydney of St. Leonards and Elizabeth Powys, on 20 October 1794.1 He died on 9 April 1852 at age 86.1

-He was given the name of George Talbot Rice at birth.1 He succeeded to the title of 3rd Baron Dynevor of Dynevor, co.
-Carmarthen [G.B., 1780] on 3 August 1779.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.)
+He was given the name of George Talbot Rice at birth.1 He succeeded as the 3rd Baron Dynevor of Dynevor, co.
+Carmarthen [G.B., 1780] on 3 August 1779.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
 (Tory) for Carmarthenshire between 1790 and 1793.1 On 30 April 1793 his name was legally changed to George Talbot de Cardonnel by Royal Licence.1 He held the office of Lord-Lieutenant of Carmarthenshire between 1804 and 1852.1 On 4 February 1817 his name was legally changed to George Talbot Rice by Royal Licence.1

 Citations